 Although the El Niño-Southern Oscillation is a major influence on Australian climate and provides a mechanism for predicting some aspects of droughts, considerable improvement would be needed for the forecasts to reach an acceptable level of skill at all times of the year, and for all of the country.
-As noted earlier, the effect of the El Niño-Southern Oscillation is clearest in eastern and northern Australia.
+As noted earlier, the ENSO effect is clearest in eastern and northern Australia.
 Further work is needed to provide a system that adequately forecasts rainfall in southern and western parts of the country.
 More crucially, the El Niño-Southern Oscillation does not provide much skill in prediction around the start of winter (February-June), when many farmers are preparing for planting.
-Most of Australia's crops are winter cereals, so information about winter and spring rainfall, available before planting, is crucial, if farmers are to profit from insights into the El Niño-Southern Oscillation.
+Most of Australia's crops are winter cereals, so information about winter and spring rainfall, available before planting, is crucial if farmers are to profit from insights into the ENSO phenomenon.

-2.5.3.E Applying El Niño forecasts to agriculture
+6.2.5.3.5 Applying El Niño forecasts to agriculture

-Since the 1982-3 El Niño, the influence of this phenomenon on Australian climate has become well recognised.
-A computer package, 'Australian RAIN-MAN', developed by the Queensland Department of Primary Industries and the Bureau of Meteorology, allows farmers and others to investigate the likely consequences of particular phases or trends of the SOI on rainfall at thousands of locations.
+Since the 1982-1983 El Niño event, the influence of this phenomenon on Australian climate has become well recognized.
+A computer package, "Australian RAINMAN" (RAinfall INformation for better MANagement), developed by the Queensland Department of Primary Industries and the Bureau of Meteorology, allows farmers and others to investigate the likely consequences of particular phases or trends of the SOI on rainfall at thousands of locations.
 When this information is combined with readily available current SOI values, users can prepare their own seasonal climate forecasts.

 The availability of forecasts does not necessarily mean that they will be used to change decisions or, even if they are, that the resulting decisions will lead to increased profit or less risk.
 There must be careful evaluation of how the forecasts might be used.

-Hammer et al. (1996) investigated the value of El Niño-Southern Oscillation-based forecasting methodologies to wheat crop management in northern Australia by examining decisions on nitrogen fertiliser and cultivar maturity using simulation analyses of specific production scenarios.
-The average profit and risk of making a loss were calculated for the possible range of fixed (i.e., the same each year) and tactical (i.e., varying depending on the El Niño-Southern Oscillation-based seasonal forecast) strategies.
-The technical (forecast-based) strategies would have led to significant increases in profit (up to 20 per cent) and/or reduction in risk (up to 35 percent) of making a loss.
+Hammer et al. (1996) investigated the value of ENSO-based forecasting methodologies to wheat crop management in northern Australia by examining decisions on nitrogen fertilizer and cultivar maturity using simulation analyses of specific production scenarios.
+The average profit and risk of losses were calculated for the possible range of fixed (the same each year) and tactical (variable depending on the ENSO-based seasonal forecast) strategies.
+The technical (forecastbased) strategies would have led to significant increases in profit (up to 20 per cent) and/or reduction in risk of a loss (up to 35 per cent).
 The skill in seasonal rainfall and frost predictions, based on the El Niño-Southern Oscillation, generated the value from using tactical management.
-This study demonstrated that the skill obtainable in Australia was sufficient to justify, on economic grounds, their use in crop management.
-Presumably these forecasts could also be useful in drought management decision making, for instance in determination of appropriate stocking rates on pastoral properties (McKeon et al. 1990).
+This study demonstrated that the skill obtainable in Australia was sufficient to justify, on economic grounds, the use of these forecasts in crop management.
+Presumably they could also be useful in drought management decision-making, for instance in determination of appropriate stocking rates on pastoral properties (McKeon et al., 1990).

-2.6 Heat supply forecast
+6.2.6 Heat supply forecast

 Heat supply forecast is required in the case of certain heat-loving plants to assess the most likely thermal conditions during the next growing season.
-Thermal conditions indicated mostly by GDD (Growing Degree Days) during the growing season are useful for arriving at any strategic decision in the case of many major crops like soya bean, maize, wheat etc. (particularly temperate crops).
-It is also useful in taking precautionary measures against insect pest and diseases attack on crops, for irrigation scheduling at critical growth stages, for prediction of harvesting time, for the drying of seeds to the required moisture content and for marketing fresh products.
-Finally, GDD is an essential variable to estimate the development stage of plants, pathogens such as fungi and insects.
+Thermal conditions indicated mostly by growing degree-days (GDDs) during the growing season are useful for arriving at any strategic decision in the case of many major crops like soya bean, maize, wheat, and so forth (particularly temperate crops).
+This type of information is also useful in taking precautionary measures against insect pest and disease attacks on crops, for irrigation scheduling at critical growth stages, for prediction of harvesting time, for the drying of seeds to the required moisture content and for marketing fresh products.
+Finally, GDD is an essential variable in estimating the development stage of plants and pathogens such as fungi and insects.